teskav/Heuristieken/README.md

 ```
 Please give cargolist number:
 ```
 Type 1, 2 or 3 to load the cargolist you want.
+When you choose cargolist 1 or 2, you will take the 4 spacecrafts.
+If you choose cargolist 3, you will take the 6 spacecrafts.
 ```
 Please give algorithm:
 ```